 5. Remember responsibility always catches up to you.

 I know.
 I just used the word responsibility.
 Ack!
 As much as I still feel like 27 at 42 years of age, I can’t escape responsibility.
 None of us can.
 There are bills to pay, doctors to visit on occasion, and yes, I enjoy eating wholesome healthy foods.

 Intentional spending focuses you on taking care of your responsibilities (rent/mortgage/debt/saving) knowing that every bit of money you put towards those responsibilities gets you that much closer to a more fulfilling life.
 One without the shackles of credit card debt or a hefty mortgage.

 Dream a little – what do you dream of doing or achieving when you’re free from debt or big responsibilities like a mortgage?
 Knowing this will drive you to pay them off to create the life you dream of.

-6. Ditch guilt, remember your why, choose happiness.
+6. Ditch the guilt, remember your why, and choose happiness.

 Remembering why you chose to live your life a certain way, whether that be slow and simple, filled with luxury, or beyond the status quo, your why will keep you on the path to happiness.
 Guilt will melt away when you stay true to your why.

 7. Tapping, zapping, fingerprinting, and e-transferring is not the way to go.

 Here’s where I get all money on you.
 If you want to be intentional with your money and what you purchase, I highly recommend having a system that works for you, preferably a cash system, (jars or envelopes) to any electronic means of payment.
 Pay with CASH.